A-tG/VoicemeeterFancyOSD/README.md

 May work with older Windows versions (not older than Windows 7) but OSD will work as normal window and will not be displayed on top of fullscreen applications.

 It might not work with some OpenGL games, even in borderless mode.
 Basically if "Xbox Game Bar" or standard Volume/Media pop-up is not showing on top of the game, neither will this OSD.

-*There will be feature in 0.9.6.0+ to show OSD on another display if any app specified in the file is running*
+*There will be feature in 0.9.6.0+ to show OSD on another display if any app specified in the config file is running*

 # Installation and Usage
 The program is portable, no installation required, but you need [.NET Desktop runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime).
 Download the latest version from the [Releases](https://github.com/A-tG/VoicemeeterFancyOSD/releases) page, unpack and launch VoicemeeterFancyOsdHost.exe (on Windows 8.1 or newer), or VoicemeeterFancyOsd.exe if VoicemeeterFancyOsdHost.exe doesn't work for some reason or you are using older version of Windows.